joanvelja/Confidently_Exiting/karim_correction_blog.md

 - Pre-trained-only version of T5, from <a href="https://huggingface.co/google-t5/t5-large" target="_blank" rel="noopener noreferrer">t5-large</a>,
 - Fine-tuned version of T5, <a href="https://huggingface.co/jvelja/t5-squad" target="_blank" rel="noopener noreferrer">t5-squad</a>, <a href="https://huggingface.co/jvelja/t5-samsum" target="_blank" rel="noopener noreferrer">t5-samsum</a>.
 Both are fine-tuned on the corresponding training dataset.

-In our experiments, the minimum exit layer is nothing but the earliest point at which the model is potentially allowed to exit.

 Our code is heavily based and builds on top of the publicly available codebase <a href="https://github.com/raymin0223/fast_robust_early_exit" target="_blank" rel="noopener noreferrer"> fast-robust-early-exit</a> ([Bae et al., 2023](#fast-robust-early-exiting-2023)).